-^{} FRAC Code in bold for fungicides with high risk for resistance development
+FRAC Code listed in bold for commonly used fungicides in FRAC codes with a high risk for resistance development

 4.2.
 How Biofungicides Work

 Used with permission - Angela Madeiras and M. Bess Dicklow (Authors), University of Massachusetts, Amherst

 Biofungicides are formulations of living organisms that are used to control the activity of plant pathogenic fungi and bacteria.
 The concept of biofungicides is based upon observations of natural processes where beneficial microorganisms, usually isolated from soil, hinder the activity of plant pathogens.
 Biocontrol microorganisms are free-living fungi, bacteria, or actinomycetes that are active in root, soil, and foliar environments.
 These microorganisms produce a wide range of antibiotic substances, parasitize other fungi, compete with other fungi, and induce localized or systemic resistance in plants.
 The use of composts and suppressive growing medium, which both contain living microorganisms, to mitigate disease is another example of this disease management option.